PIK-LPJmL/lpjmlkit/paper.md

-The *lpjmlkit* R package [@lpjmlkit_manual] is an open source software for handling the open source Dynamic Global Vegetation model (DGVM) [LPJmL](https://github.com/PIK-LPJmL/LPJmL) mainly developed and maintained by the Potsdam Institute for Climate Impact Research (PIK).
+The *lpjmlkit* R package [@lpjmlkit_manual] is an open source software for handling the open source Dynamic Global Vegetation model (DGVM) [LPJmL](https://github.com/PIK-LPJmL/LPJmL) mainly developed and maintained at the Potsdam Institute for Climate Impact Research (PIK).
 It contains two main modules.
-One, *LPJmL Runner*, provides the functionality to create multiple model configurations simultaneously and start the corresponding simulations either on a configured local computer or on an HPC cluster with SLURM support.\
+One, *LPJmL Runner*, provides the functionality to create multiple model configurations and start the corresponding simulations either on a personal computer or on an HPC cluster with SLURM support, in both cases requiring a working LPJmL installation.\
-The other, *LPJmL Data* offers a generic read function that supports simulation output and model input data in multiple file formats.
+The other, *LPJmL Data*, offers a generic read function that supports simulation output and model input data in multiple file formats.
-The associated data class *LPJmLData* contains both the data and the corresponding metadata to ensure data integrity within an instance.
-LPJmLData objects act as data containers that provide special modification functions such as subsetting or transformations of the data.
-They can be exported into various other common R data formats.
+The associated data class *LPJmLData* contains both the data and the corresponding metadata to ensure data integrity within a single instance.
+LPJmLData objects act as data containers that provide modification functions such as subsetting or transformations of the data.
+LPJmLData objects can be exported into various other common R data formats.
 In addition to these modules, other functions are included to facilitate common use cases of LPJmL.
 This article introduces *lpjmlkit*, an R package that serves as an interface to LPJmL to simplify direct work with the model and